Red Hills Lake County AVA: Viticulture

-The most planted (and lucrative) variety in the Red Hills is by far Cabernet Sauvignon, but Cabernet Franc, Malbec, Petit Verdot, Petite Sirah are also represented, as well as Sauvignon blanc, Grenache, Mourvèdre, Syrah and Zinfandel.
+The most planted (and lucrative) variety in the Red Hills is by far Cabernet Sauvignon, but Cabernet Franc, Malbec, Petit Verdot, Petite Sirah are also represented, as well as Sauvignon Blanc, Grenache, Mourvèdre, Syrah and Zinfandel.

-Major vineyard holders in the Red Hills include Beckstoffer Vineyards, which own 4172 acre partially planted with principally Cabernet Sauvignon (as well as some Sauvignon blanc and Malbec); E&J Gallo, which in 2014 acquired the 800 acre Snows Lake Vineyard; Shannon Family of Wines with their 236 acre Vigilance vineyard; and Obsidian Wine Company with their Obsidian Ridge vineyard.

-As of May 2024, the Red Hills AVA contains three bonded wineries: Gregory Graham Wines, Laujor Estate, and Boatique Winery.
+Major vineyard holders in the Red Hills include Beckstoffer Vineyards, with a 4172 acre plot primarily cultivating Cabernet Sauvignon with some Sauvignon Blanc and Malbec.
+In 2014, E&J Gallo acquired the 800 acre Snows Lake Vineyard.; Shannon Family of Wines the 236 acre Vigilance vineyard; and Obsidian Wine Company their Obsidian Ridge vineyard.
+As of May 2024, the Red Hills AVA contained three bonded wineries, Gregory Graham Wines, Laujor Estate, Boatique Winery and 3250 acre under vine.